|

 yet see the solution.

-Um, how
+Um, how about

-about finance?
-“There
+finance?
+“There is one

-is one function that can, at almost any given point in time, block any other
+function that can, at almost any given point in time, block any other

 function….
 Finance (7).”
-Well,
+Well, we were

-take a look at accounting for change first.
+look at accounting for change first.

 Let’s do that.
-I have
+I have mostly

-mostly stuck with the description “layers of resistance.”
+stuck with the description “layers of resistance.”
 It’s no great discovery, however, that as

 soon as we mention “layers of resistance” we give ourselves permission for